The advancement of education in Literature, Science and Art.

 Members who persistently fail to attend Council meetings without reasonable cause shall be deemed to have resigned from Council.

-The Council shall appoint the times and venues of the Societies ordinary meetings, and shall determine the business to be transacted at the meeting, in conformity with Rule 1.
-The advocacy of sectarian, religious, or party political views, either by lectures or by speakers, shall be excluded.
+The Council shall appoint the times and venues of the Society’s ordinary meetings and shall determine the business to be transacted at the meeting, in conformity with Rule 1.
+The advocacy of sectarian, religious, or party-political views, either by lectures or by speakers, shall be excluded.
+At the discretion of the Council, meetings may be convened in person, online, or by combination of the two.

-Special general meetings shall be called at the discretion of the Council, or on the requisition of eight members addressed to the Secretary, who shall give previous notice of such meeting to every member.
+Special general meetings shall be called at the discretion of the Trustees or the Council or on the requisition of eight members addressed to the Secretary, who shall give previous notice of such meeting to every member.

-The Council shall elect the President at least one month before the Annual General Meeting.
+The Council shall annually elect the President at least one month before the Annual General Meeting, on the nomination of the Trustees in office.
 The retiring President shall retain office until the incoming President’s inaugural address has been delivered.

 Each member shall pay an annual subscription as determined from time to time by the Council.
 This will entitle him or her to i) a Member’s Ticket, not transferable, ii) one copy of the Transactions per household.
 Second members of the same household shall pay an annual subscription determined by the Council which shall entitle them to a Members Ticket.